Ultimate Thai Food: 21 Of The Best Thai Dishes That Blew My Mind

 #4 Khai Jiao - Thai-style omelette

 This Thai twist on the classic omelette is made fluffy and crisp with the addition of fish sauce and often, a pinch of white pepper.
 It's the comfort food you didn't know you needed.
-I love it when you can find, Kai Jeow Pu which is the crabmeat variant.
+We love it when you can find, Kai Jeow Pu which is the crabmeat variant.

 #5 Pad Kra Pao Nua - Stir-fried beef with Thai basil

-Pad Kra Pao Nua is a Thai dish and can never get enough of.
+Pad Kra Pao Nua is a Thai dish we can never get enough of.
 A flavour-packed dish that features stir-fried beef tossed with lots of garlic, chillies, and Thai basil - a personal favourite ingredient.
 The heat from the chillies combined with the mint, aniseed and pepper notes of the basil makes for a dish that's deeply satisfying.

 #6 Gaeng Daeng - Red Curry